Bus Tour of Riga - Photo 1

 Change of Meeting Point

 The first stop (Town Hall Square) is closed for construction.
-The new meeting point is at Triangula Bastion (11. novembra krastmala 17).
+The new meeting point is Triangula Bastion (11. novembra krastmala 17).

 How it Works